Skip to main content

 Conversation about the Bill of Lading for 100 enslaved people (1739)

-This conversation takes its starting point from a Bill of Lading for 100 enslaved people which is in Lloyd’s Collection.
-This document was gifted to the Lloyd’s Collection in 1941.
+This conversation takes as its starting point a Bill of Lading for 100 enslaved people.
 These printed forms record the receipt of goods transported by sea.
-This document was gifted to the Lloyd’s Collection in 1941.
-This conversation explores how the details in this unassuming administrative document dehumanise people as cargo and the emotional impact that has.
+This document was gifted to Lloyd’s in 1941.

 Item in the Collection